Skip to contents

 The GGIR function

-GGIR comes with a large number of functions and optional settings (function arguments also referred to as parameters) that together form a processing pipeline.
-To ease interacting with GGIR, it has one function to act as interface to all functionality, and this function is also named GGIR.
-You only need to learn how to work with this central function, but it is important to understand that this function interacts with all other functions in GGIR.
+GGIR comes with a large number of functions and parameters that together form a processing pipeline.
+To ease interacting with GGIR, it has one central function to act as interface to all functionality.
+This function is also named GGIR.
+You only need to learn how to work with the function GGIR, but it is important to understand that in the background this function interacts with all other functions in GGIR.

 Further, it is important to understand that the GGIR package is structured in two complementary ways: